 A Price Waterhouse Cooper study shows that increased employee engagement leads to better performance and decreased turnover, and can also allow management to pre-emptively intervene before engagement diminishes to disinterest.
 Surveys are also a great way to improve communication between management and employees.

 - Use eNPS surveys to gauge employee retention efforts

 - Pose open-ended questions to gain insight and feedback around the strengths and struggles of a team

 - Discover how much or how little recognition workers receive, as well as how much they need to stay engaged

 As far as survey tools go, we’re big fans of OfficeVibe.
 While their mission is to make the workplace more human, their model is based on science, simplicity, and safety.
 This means you can be sure that you receive actionable data while prioritizing employee anonymity.

 Rather than surveys of old, their quick and minimal approach is non-intrusive and inviting for employees.
-That said, ContactMonkey’s emoji reactions, pulse surveys and comments features are also a fantastic way to get feedback on a specific topic from your newsletters without having to use separate tools or channels.
+That said, ContactMonkey’s emoji reactions, pulse surveys, and comments features in our template builder are also a fantastic for getting employee feedback from your newsletters – without having to use separate tools or channels.

 Regardless of where your employees work, whether it’s at a desk, in a factory, or on the road, one thing remains certain: human attention is a scarce resource.
 Screens are everywhere, so you need to help your employees keep their eyes on the prize.

 Enter the podcast.
 The younger, cooler sibling of the radio shows of yore.